Five different types of white moving trucks and vans are parked in a row, making it easy to see the differences in rental moving truck sizes.

 If you have the time, capability, and DIY motivation, renting a truck and moving yourself may seem like a no-brainer.
 Especially if it means saving a ton of cash and giving you more control over the process than you would get with hiring full-service movers.
 But there’s one important factor that could make or break your moving experience: understanding moving truck sizes to make sure you get the right vehicle for the job.

 In this guide, we’ll help you make that all-important decision.
 We’ll discuss all the factors to consider when picking a moving truck, including thinking “outside the box.”
 (Get it?)
 But first, let’s talk about the basics: What are the different moving truck sizes, and what types are available for rent?
+Then, we’ll help you answer the most important question: How big of a moving truck do I need?

 Moving Truck Sizes

-Q: What is the size of a moving truck?
-A: Moving truck sizes vary, from a compact pickup to a giant box truck.
-Depending on the size of your home and the distance you need to go, you’ve got plenty of options — as long as you do your homework. |
+Moving truck sizes vary, from a flatbed truck or cargo van (the smallest) to a giant 26-foot box truck.
+In between those two options are sizes typically ranging from 10 feet to 22 feet.
+Depending on the size of your home and the distance you need to go, you’ve got plenty of options — as long as you do your homework.

-Pickup Trucks
+Flatbed Trucks

 Cargo Vans

 Cargo vans may not look big from the outside, but you might be surprised by how much they fit inside.
 If you’re moving a studio apartment, college dorm, or even a small one-bedroom apartment, you may be able to fit most of your belongings into a cargo van.
-If you’re scratching your head trying to figure out “What size moving truck do I need?” and you live in a studio, a cargo van could be the answer.
+If you’re scratching your head trying to figure out “What size moving truck do I need?” and you live in a small apartment, a cargo van could be the answer.

 Box Trucks